gidde032/umnVTS/README.md

 # Visual Transit Simulator

-## The Visual Transit Simulator Software
+## Visual Transit Simulator Software Overview

 The VTS software models vehicle transit around the University of Minnesota campus.
 Specifically, the software simulates the behavior of vehicles and passengers on campus.
 The VTS software supports two types of vehicles: buses and trains.
 Vehicles provide service for a line.
 A line is made by two routes: an outbound and an inbound route.
 Vehicles go along a route, make stops, and pick up/drop off passengers.
 The simulation operates over a certain number of time units.
 In each time unit, the VTS software updates the state of the simulation by creating passengers at stops, moving vehicles along the routes, allowing a vehicle to pick up passengers at a stop, etc. The simulation is configured using a *configuration* file that specifies the simulated lines, the stops of the routes, and how likely it is that a passenger will show up at a certain stop at each time unit.
 Routes must be defined in pairs, that is, there should be both an outbound and inbound route and the routes should be specified one after the other.
 The ending stop of the outbound route should be at the same location as the starting stop of the inbound route and the ending stop of the inbound route should be at the same location as the starting stop of the outbound route.
 However, stops between the starting and ending stops of outbound and inbound routes can be at different locations.
 After a vehicle has passed a stop, it is possible for passengers to show up at stops that the vehicle has already passed.
 For this reason, the simulator supports the creation of multiple vehicles and these vehicles will go and pick up the new passengers.
 Each vehicle has its own understanding of its own route, but the stops have relationships with multiple vehicles serving the same line.
 Vehicles do not make more than one trip in the line they serve.
 When a vehicle finishes both of its routes (outbound and inbound), the vehicle exits the simulation.